sijang/sijang.github.io/_pages/quotes.md

   > Big dreams require healthy habits and healthy habits require self-discipline.

   > if you stay positive in a negative situation -- you win.

+  > There is no growth without pain.

+  > Patience is power.

+  > The moment when you want to quit, is the moment when you need to keep pushing.

+  > Problems are not stop signs, they are guidelines.